-This voltage source may be in the range of 2 to 36 volts.
-The This IC also works with two voltage sources +/- V (dual voltage source) as long as the sum of the two voltages is not greater than the maximum allowed.
+The voltage source may be in the range of 2 to 36 volts.
+This IC also works with two voltage sources +/- V (dual voltage source) as long as the sum of the two voltages is not greater than the maximum allowed.

-A LM339 integrated circuit is used to achieve the objective.
-This integrated circuit has 4 comparators that can be powered with a single polarity voltage source.
+An LM339 integrated circuit is used to achieve our goal.
+This integrated circuit has 4 comparators that can be powered by a single polarity voltage source.

 The input signal is applied to a resistor-potentiometer network which is used as a voltage divider, controlling the amplitude of the signal that is applied to the first comparator.
 C2 capacitor blocks any direct current voltage component.

-The first comparator is used as a follower.
-On this way it is possible to have the same signal at the output of this comparator as the input.
-The advantage is that this comparator has a very high input impedance and does not loads the output of the amplifier that powers the loudspeaker.
+The first comparator is used as a voltage follower.
+In this way it is possible to have the same signal at the output as at the input.

 - 1 LM339 IC, 4 comparators (IC1)

 - 3 470 ohm resistors (R1, R2, R3)

 - 1 330k resistor (R4)